preston/hsp-marketplace-documentation/hsp-project/docs/api.md

 A JsonWebToken is a stateful session identifying a User through an authorized Identity.
 Endpoints for the JsonWebToken type are purely OPTIONAL and SHALL NOT be required for API usage but may be useful for clients focused on operational tasks such as invaliding sessions of all currently-authenticated users.
 If present, they SHALL be exposed according to the same conventions of other resources.

 4.1.20 Licenses (/licenses)
 Licenses are globally declared terms of use, and MAY or MAY NOT be useful in all Marketplace operator contexts.
 As discussed in the For Providers and Software Vendors section, this is expected to be customized to the local sales and business model.
-Implementors and operators only focused on F/OSS Services MAY be satisfied by the barebones model.
+Implementors and operators only focused on F/OSS Products MAY be satisfied by the barebones model.

-4.1.21 Services (/services)
+4.1.21 Products (/products)
-Service declarations contain the core metadata of a deployable package independent of any specific Build or other versioned release.
+Product declarations contain the core metadata of a deployable package independent of any specific Build or other versioned release.
 The logo_* fields are all set by the server automatically whenever “logo” binary field data are submitted to the server via a POST, PUT or PATCH.
 These generated fields SHOULD NOT be modifiable by the User/client directly.

 In addition to the conventional REST endpoints, several others are made available for logo rendering.
 Whether or not CORS must be enabled for these endpoints is left to the discretion of the implementor and operator, though it is recommend to allow CORS for their official clients, at minimum.
 MIME types returned by the server MUST match the content of the binary data.
-Table 3 Additional Services Endpoints
+Table 3 Additional Products Endpoints
 Verb
 Path
 Returns
 GET
-/services/:id/small_logo
+/products/:id/small_logo
 100x100 binary
 GET
-/services/:id/medium_logo
+/products/:id/medium_logo
 400x400 binary
 GET
-/services/:id/large_logo
+/products/:id/large_logo
 1600x1600 binary
 POST
-/services/:id/publish
+/products/:id/publish
 Resource JSON with published_at set to current datetime.
 POST
-/services/:id/publish
+/products/:id/publish
 Resource JSON with published_at set to null.

-4.1.22 Service Screenshots (/services/:id/screenshots)
+4.1.22 Product Screenshots (/products/:id/screenshots)
-Screenshots are optional images provided by a Service developer previewing select aspects of the Service.
-For cases where a Service provides no visual components or GUI, it is suggested that developers SHOULD still submit images previewing meaningful interactions on the Exposed Interface(s).
+Screenshots are optional images provided by a Product developer previewing select aspects of the Product.
+For cases where a Product provides no visual components or GUI, it is suggested that developers SHOULD still submit images previewing meaningful interactions on the Exposed Interface(s).
-The binary image data associated with a screenshot is handled similarly to the Service logo and derivative fields: image_* fields are all set by the server automatically whenever “image” binary field data is submitted to the via a POST, PUT or PATCH.
+The binary image data associated with a screenshot is handled similarly to the Product logo and derivative fields: image_* fields are all set by the server automatically whenever “image” binary field data is submitted to the via a POST, PUT or PATCH.
 These generated fields SHOULD NOT be modifiable by the User/client directly.

-Like the Service logo endpoints, Screenshots also provide direct binary access resources for direct client rendering.
+Like the Product logo endpoints, Screenshots also provide direct binary access resources for direct client rendering.
 Whether or not CORS must be enabled for these endpoints is left to the discretion of the implementor and operator.
 MIME types returned by the server MUST match the content of the binary data.
-Table 4 Additional Service Screenshot Endpoints
+Table 4 Additional Product Screenshot Endpoints
 Verb
 Path
 Returns
 GET
-/services/:id/screenshots/:id/small
+/products/:id/screenshots/:id/small
 100x binary (various height)
 GET
-/services/:id/ screenshots/:id/medium
+/products/:id/ screenshots/:id/medium
 400x binary (various height)
 GET
-/services/:id/ screenshots/:id/large
+/products/:id/ screenshots/:id/large
 1600x binary (various height)

-4.1.23 Service Builds (/services/:id/builds)
+4.1.23 Product Builds (/products/:id/builds)
-A Build is a specific version release of a given Service.
-See Services, Builds, and Images.
+A Build is a specific version release of a given Product.
+See Products, Builds, and Images.

-4.1.24 Service Build Dependencies (/services/:id/builds/:id/dependencies)
+4.1.24 Product Build Dependencies (/products/:id/builds/:id/dependencies)
-A Build Dependency is a runtime requirement of a given Service.
-See Services, Builds, and Images.
+A Build Dependency is a runtime requirement of a given Product.
+See Products, Builds, and Images.
 The “required” field defines whether or not the referenced Interface is mandatory at runtime.
 The “mappings” object is used for key/value pairs defining how an exposed parameter is mapped into the configuration of the referenced build at runtime.
 This capability is expected to expand significantly in future versions.

-4.1.25 Service Build Exposures (/services/:id/builds/:id/exposures)
+4.1.25 Product Build Exposures (/products/:id/builds/:id/exposures)
-A Build Exposure declares that a given Service Build provides capabilities required of a known Interface.
-See Services, Builds, and Images.
+A Build Exposure declares that a given Product Build provides capabilities required of a known Interface.
+See Products, Builds, and Images.

-4.1.26 Service Build Exposure Parameters (/services/:id/builds/:id/exposures/:id/parameters)
+4.1.26 Product Build Exposure Parameters (/products/:id/builds/:id/exposures/:id/parameters)
-A Build Exposure Parameter declares that a given Service Build Exposure (of an Interface) defines a named configuration parameter at runtime, and whether or not the Parameter is required to successfully expose the Interface.
-See Services, Builds, and Images.
+A Build Exposure Parameter declares that a given Product Build Exposure (of an Interface) defines a named configuration parameter at runtime, and whether or not the Parameter is required to successfully expose the Interface.
+See Products, Builds, and Images.

-4.1.27 Service Build Configurations  (/services/:id/builds/:id/configurations)
+4.1.27 Product Build Configurations  (/products/:id/builds/:id/configurations)
-A Service Build Configuration outlines the deployment profile of a running Instance in initial operating capacity.
-See Services, Builds, and Images.
+A Product Build Configuration outlines the deployment profile of a running Instance in initial operating capacity.
+See Products, Builds, and Images.

-4.1.28 Service Build Configuration Tasks (/services/:id/builds/:id/configurations/:id/tasks)
+4.1.28 Product Build Configuration Tasks (/products/:id/builds/:id/configurations/:id/tasks)
-A Service Build Configuration Task defines a container-based command needed to run the Configuration of the (transitively referenced) Build.
-See Services, Builds, and Images.
+A Product Build Configuration Task defines a container-based command needed to run the Configuration of the (transitively referenced) Build.
+See Products, Builds, and Images.

 4.1.29 Interfaces (/interfaces)
 An Interface declares system-wide knowledge of a standardized – or the least conventionalized – computational interface.
 See Standards Compliance Declarations.

-4.1.30 Interface Surrogates (/services/:id/surrogates)
+4.1.30 Interface Surrogates (/products/:id/surrogates)
 An Interface Surrogate declares that the reference substitute provides compatible capabilities of the given Interface.
 See Standards Compliance Declarations.

 4.1.31 WebSockets (/websockets)
 The WebSockets interface is an experimental bidirectional TCP channel established between a client, such as an Agent, to receive push notifications around Marketplace activity.
 This is an OPTIONAL feature and no strict protocol exists at this time for implementation.
 This area of the specification is expected to expand greatly in future revisions to standardize the message format, subscription mechanism, and scope of function.
-See notes in Marketplace Service for starting points and exploration of the proof-of-concept pub/sub mechanism used by external reference materials.
+See notes in Marketplace Product for starting points and exploration of the proof-of-concept pub/sub mechanism used by external reference materials.